 About Senator Fiona Nash

-Nationals Senator for NSW Fiona Nash was elected to the Australian Senate in 2004 and her term began on 1 July 2005.
+Fiona Nash was elected as a Nationals Senator for New South Wales in the 2004 federal election and her term began on 1 July 2005.

-Senator Nash and her husband, David, live on a property at Crowther near Young in the south-west of NSW and are the parents of two teenage boys, Will and Henry.
+Fiona and her husband David live on a farming property at Crowther (located near Young) in the south-west of NSW and together they have two sons, Will and Henry.